When is a woman’s most fertile time?

 - A woman’s most fertile time is during ovulation.
 Ovulation typically occurs within day 11 through day 21 of a woman’s cycle.

-- Counting from the first day of a woman’s last period, day 1 is the first day a woman starts bleeding, the 11th day is most likely the earliest day a woman will ovulate.
+- Counting from the first day of a woman’s last period, day 1 is the first day a woman starts bleeding, and the 11th day is most likely the earliest day a woman will ovulate.
 The 21st day is most likely the last.
 A woman’s period comes between the 28th and 32nd day of the cycle.
 This pattern may differ slightly with each woman depending on a variety of factors.

 Is infertility a medical problem related to the woman only?